mooreds/docs-1/references/connectors/stripe-documentation.md

 ## reject_account

-<p>With <a href="/docs/connect">Connect</a>, you may flag accounts as suspicious.</p><p>Test-mode Custom and Express accounts can be rejected at any time.
-Accounts created using live-mode keys may only be rejected once all balances are zero.</p>
+With Connect, you may flag accounts as suspicious.Test-mode Custom and Express accounts can be rejected at any time.
+Accounts created using live-mode keys may only be rejected once all balances are zero.

 <details><summary>Parameters</summary>